AndresCasasola/Arduino_MouseController/README.md

 Intuitively the sensor placed to the right moves the mouse to the right and vice versa with the left.
 The data for comunication between arduino and linux is a buffer of 50 bytes, where only 2 first bytes (char) are used to represent the on/off state of every sensor.

-- In linux to control the mouse is nedeed to open and make write/read operations over the "uinput" file.
+- In linux to control the mouse is nedeed to open and make write/read operations to the "uinput" file.
 This file is which hands the mouse.

 # Typical Issues: